docker/docs/get-started/part4.md

 machines.
 The basic concept is simple enough: run `docker swarm init` to enable swarm mode and make your current machine a swarm manager, then run `docker swarm join` on other machines to have them join the swarm as workers.
 Choose a tab below to see how this plays out in various contexts.
-We'll use VMs to quickly create a two-machine cluster and turn it into a swarm.
+We use VMs to quickly create a two-machine cluster and turn it into a swarm.

 ### Create a cluster